Tuesday, November 12, 2024

 Lock and Lockhouse 56

 Where the lock and lockhouse were, there was a house and canoe/kayak rental place.
 No people.
 In fact, we didn't pass any other cars once we got onto Pearre Road.
-I had also want to visit the nearby Sideling Hill Aqueduct, but there weren't any signs indicating where it was and I didn't want to venture too far from my car.
+I had wanted to visit the nearby Sideling Hill Aqueduct, but there weren't any signs indicating where it was, and I didn't want to venture too far from my car.
 Ty agreed.
 Might be some crazy MAGA followers lurking nearby.

 Made from wood